Nakakari/today-I-learned/README.md

 A collection of concise write-ups on small things I learn day to day from the bootcamp Spartapedia.

-Read more about why and how I started this at: https://hackernoon.com/today-i-learned-ok-technically-yesterday-65c64e1dcb6

 _1 TILs and counting..._